 5c.
 EGF (Earth’s Geomagnetic Field)

-Our planet has a core that consists mainly of pure iron.
+Our planet has a core of mainly pure iron.
 The remarkable thing about iron is when you rotate it, it produces a magnetic field like in the picture below.
-This magnetic field protects the Earth from the charged particles from the solar wind.
+This magnetic field protects the Earth from charged particles that travel with the solar wind.
 When solar wind speed is very low, the EGF is quiet, but when the solar wind’s speed is very high, the EGF becomes unsettled to active, and in some occasions we even talk about a solar wind storm.
 The EGF is very important for the production of a stable ionosphere.
 A quiet EGF means a stable ionosphere, with relative high MUF’s.
 An active or stormy EGF means unstable propagation with a relative low MUF.

 The EGF is strongest around the equator and weakest on the north pole and south pole, as you can see in the picture below.

 When groups of sunspots are active, they are likely to produces solar flares.
 These solar flares are like volcanic eruptions with large flames shooting millions of kilometers into space, like in the pictures below.
 These solar flares produce a lot of radiation, like X-ray which causes the D-layer to grow stronger.
 Usually after a large solar flare, propagation blacks out, because of very high absorption of the D-layer.
 Solar Flares also cause and ejection of large masses of charged particles, which is called a Coronal Mass Ejection (CME).
 The strength of a solar flare is measured from C-class followed by a number, up to M-class and X-class.
 M-class and X-class flares are likely to produce a radio blackout.
 A-level means very low levels of X-ray radiation.